helloturbine/turbine-docs/docs/records/reporting.md

 This report includes of the following columns:

 * **Remote SKU**: The remote ID associated with a SKU.
-* The projected inventory for each week.
+* The projected demand for each week.